rindPHI/NeoGrammarGraph/README.md

 ## Supported Features

 * Reachability of grammar symbols.
-* Computing shortest paths between grammar symbols.
+* Computing the shortest path or all paths between two grammar symbols.
 * Export to GraphViz DOT files.

 ## Planned Features